CrossRef/event-data-user-guide/docs/sources/wordpress-dot-com.md

 ## What it does

- - Scans every Article Landing Page domain in the `domain-list`, including `doi.org`
+ - Scans every article Landing Page domain in the `domain-list`, including `doi.org`
  - Makes a query to the Wordpress.com API for blog posts that mentioned that domain.
  - For each result, visits the blog post and attempts to extract links from the HTML of the blog post.